hemeac/kiwiTechTree/README.md

 * Waterfall (Will continue to watch this as Nertea develops)

 ## Great Mods, but not likely to be added by me (Happy to accept help):
+* SDHI Service Module System:
+  * It disables the Restock Mk1-3 cockpit model and has RealChutes dependency that prevents me from using in my own game, although this is a beautifully executed concept.
-* BDB and Tantares (Scale and Scope are huge and hard to break down like Near Future).
+* BDB and Tantares
+  * (Scale and Scope are huge and hard to break down like Near Future).
 As they also have a strong historical basis, I feel they are out of scope for this mod and probably deserve someone who has a deeper appreciation for the history of spaceflight than I do.
 However, if anyone would like to tackle this, I am definitely open for it.
 As for BDB though, I would ask that you work towards the 1.7 development build.
+* Kerbalism
-* Kerbalism (Doesn't fit my personal playstyle, yet the Science Only configuration that I came across recently looks interesting and I will explore that)
+  * (Doesn't fit my personal playstyle, yet the Science Only configuration that I came across recently looks interesting and I will explore that)
-* KSP Interstellar Extended This a large mod that does a lot of things.
+* KSP Interstellar Extended
+  * This a large mod that does a lot of things.
 I may look to see how hard it is to patch the tiers together, but that won't be in the near future.

 ## BetterSRBs 1.2.3
 Moved the new parts to the SRB tech nodes.
 Deprecate a couple of parts unless other Jade of Maar mods detected; Undeprecate the Missing History SRB in this stage to offer a third tier of SRBs in the 1.875m category.
 Replace new SRB parts with Restock if available to maintain similar aesthetic.